 Delivering great personalised customer service and building your brand loyalty means you are far more likely to attract those all-important positive guest reviews.
 So make sure that they know how and where they can leave these reviews to show potential new customers the benefits of booking direct.

-So what can independent hotels do to increase their chances of winning that all-important booking confirmation through your own direct booking site?
+So what can independent hotels and motels do to increase their chances of winning that all-important booking confirmation through your own direct booking site?

 Before we even get into how to get more bookings and the potential marketing strategies that you could adopt, take a look at your current website and booking engine.
 Many of us have become so distracted by the battles for our marketing dollar from 3rd parties that we have forgotten to invest in our own hotel websites.
 When you consider that fewer than half of all travellers visit the hotel’s direct booking portal, it’s vital to maximise the conversion rate among those that do.

 How attractive is your website?
 How easy is your booking process?
 Is it mobile responsive – does it work the same way on a mobile device?
 Do you have great photos of your different room types?

 Among the key things to focus on are the consistency and simplicity of the booking process.
 Ideally, it should take no more than 3 clicks to convert ‘lookers to bookers’.

 So what other direct booking strategies should you consider?